Category Archives: 1946 Films

 The trials and tribulations of many of the characters begin to mount as one character fights with another over a dispute about the meaning of the war.
 Another character plots to ruin a marriage and embark on a plan to rescue a character from another.

-The most powerful aspect of The Best Years of Our Lives is that actor Harold Russell, playing a military veteran was a disabled military veteran.
-This realism of a man portraying himself and the terrible effects that the war had on him makes his character my favorite and highly empathetic.
+The most powerful aspect of The Best Years of Our Lives is that actor Harold Russell, who played a military veteran, was a disabled military veteran.
+This realism of a man portraying himself and the terrible effects the war had on him makes his character my favorite and highly empathetic.

 His Academy Award wins for Best Supporting Actor are emotional and deserving as a win for Best Picture and seven other wins.